streamlit/streamlit/docs/caching.md

 * Result: {output: 42}
 * Mutated result: {output: "result was manually mutated"}

+No surprises here.
+But now notice what happens when you rerun you app (i.e. press **R**):

+* Result: {output: "result was manually mutated"}
+* Mutated result: {output: "result was manually mutated"}
+* <Warning> Cached object mutated. (...)

 So what's up?

 What's going on here is that Streamlit caches the output `res` by reference.
 When you mutated `res["output"]` outside the cached function you ended up inadvertently modifying the cache.
 This means every subsequent call to `expensive_computation(2, 21)` will return the wrong value!

-Since this behavior is usually not what you'd expect, Streamlit tries to be helpful show you a warning, along with some ideas about how to fix your code.
+Since this behavior is usually not what you'd expect, Streamlit tries to be helpful and show you a warning, along with some ideas about how to fix your code.

 In this specific case, the fix is just to not mutate `res["output"]` outside the cached function.
 There was no good reason for us to do that anyway!
 Another solution would be to clone the result value with `res = deepcopy(expensive_computation(2, 21))`.
 Check out the section entitled [Fixing caching issues](troubleshooting/caching_issues.md) for more information on these approaches and more.